Kerissa23/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

 ## Overview
 This project implements a Credit Card Fraud Detection system using machine learning techniques.
 The system identifies fraudulent transactions by analyzing transaction data and applying a Random Forest classifier.
-It uses techniques like outlier detection and class balancing to improve the model's performance.
+It uses techniques like class balancing to improve the model's performance.

 ## Table of Contents
 - [Features](#features)